 (1) A port authority is to have a board of directors comprising 5 persons appointed in writing by the Minister.

-(2) In appointing a person as a director the Minister must have regard to all relevant guidelines published, approved, endorsed or administered by the Minister for Public Sector Management.
+(2) In appointing a person as a director the Minister must have regard to all relevant guidelines published, approved, endorsed or administered by the Public Sector Commissioner.

 (3) A member of staff is not eligible to be appointed as, or be, a director.